-Registration: Placements are not guaranteed, so interested students should register for Spring classes with enough credits to suffice in the event they cannot be placed in the Program.
-If you are interested, please register for the Spring term accordingly, and make your interest known to Prof. Eileen A. Grena-Piretti at: eagrena@widener.edu, Room #223 of the Main Law Building, or (302) 477-2102.
-Contact with Prof. Grena-Piretti should be two months prior to the anticipated externship semester commencement date.
+Registration: Placements are not guaranteed, so interested students should register for classes with enough credits to suffice in the event they cannot be placed in the Program.
+If you are interested, please register accordingly, and make your interest known to Prof. Eileen A. Grena at: eagrena@widener.edu, Graduate Program Office, 1st floor or (302) 477-2102.
+Contact with Prof. Grena should be two months prior to the anticipated externship semester commencement date.